Srujan-10/RTL-GDSII-INTERNSHIP-VLSI_EXPERT/RTL-GDSII_Full_adder/Logic_Synthesis.md

-As we can see the hold timing is violated.
+As we can see the hold timing is met.

 3.  qor   report :